popgenDK/courses/summer2023/NGSinference/README.md

 ```
 Let's ignore the `-doMaf` option now.

-Have a look at the output file:
+Have a look at the output file by running the follwoing command:
 ```bash
 less -S Results/EUR.geno.gz
 ```